 - All non-essential retail businesses, including malls, retail stores, tattoo shops, hair and nail salons, and massage parlors must close as of 6 p.m.
 Saturday.

-- Houses of worship, bars, lounges, theaters and other non-essential businesses must close.
+- Houses of worship, bars, lounges, theaters, and other non-essential businesses must close.

-- Restaurants must be drive-thru, delivery or pick-up only.
+- Restaurants must be drive-thru, delivery, or pick-up only.

 The county is currently deciding on whether a shelter-in-place order will be issued.
-Many other counties such as Dallas County are ordering citizens to stay indoors unless they are leaving for necessary outings, such as the seeking of medical attention.
+Many other counties such as Dallas County are ordering citizens to stay indoors unless they are leaving for necessary outings, such as seeking medical attention.
 This type of order may seem drastic, but many medical experts have acknowledged shelter-in-place orders as one of the most effective ways to stop the spreading of the COVID-19 virus.
-There have been over 300 reported cases in North Texas, and there is a high chance of the continued contamination if drastic measures are not put into place.
+There have been over 300 reported cases in North Texas, and there is a high chance of continued contamination if drastic measures are not put into place.

 Furthermore, Tarrant County will be providing PTO (paid time off) to county employees.
 Certain employees of Tarrant County will be able to receive up to two weeks of compensation if they fall into any of the following categories:

 - Are under orders to isolate or quarantine for COVID-19